MR ALEX BANEKE - OPHTHALMIC SURGEON - GLAUCOMA & CATARACT

 How is Cataract Surgery Performed?

-Cataract surgery is usually a straightforward procedure that involves removing the cloudy lens and replacing it with a clear artificial lens.
+Cataract surgery is usually a straightforward procedure that involves removing a cloudy lens and replacing it with a clear artificial lens.
 The most common technique used today is called “phacoemulsification".

 First your eye is made numb using drops or an anaesthetic injection.

-Once the cloudy lens is removed, it’s replaced with a clear plastic lens that is carefully chosen to focus light correctly onto your retina, restoring clear vision.
+Once the cloudy lens is removed, it is replaced with a clear plastic lens that is carefully chosen to focus light correctly onto your retina, restoring clear vision.

 What to Expect After Cataract Surgery